kensnyder/bunshine/packages/bunshine/README.md

 ```

 Note that with SSE, the client must ultimately decide when to stop listening.
-Creating an `EventSource` object will open a connection to the server, and if
+Creating an `EventSource` object in the browser will open a connection to the
-the server closes the connection, a browser will automatically reconnect.
+server, and if the server closes the connection, a browser will automatically
+reconnect.

 So if you want to tell the browser you are done sending events, send a
 message that your client-side code will understand to mean "stop listening".